jonnycundall/comms-platform/src/main/tut/docs/templates.md

 ### Channels

-Currently email is our only supported channel, so you must provide an email template.
-In future, when we add support for SMS and other channels, you will be able to include different templates for each channel that you want to use.
+Currently email and SMS channels are supported and you must provide either or both, an email and SMS template.

 #### Email